Services Offered

 Before the CIDID can provide services as part of a collaboration, diagnostic developers must sign a non-disclosure agreement.
 Please contact CIDID to arrange an introductory meeting and discuss a NDA.

-An introductory meeting can be arranged to discuss the maturity and potential use of your technology with our Center’s expert panel of scientists, clinicians, and technologists.
-Our Center conducted more than 100 meetings for detection of COVID (SARS-CoV-2).
-We now offer the service to other infectious diseases.
+We offer complementary introductory meetings to companies to discuss the maturity and potential use of your technology with our Center’s expert panel of scientists, clinicians, and technologists.
+Our Center reserves Mondays at 12PM (EST) for these meetings.

 Benchtop Evaluation

-Our CIDID team has decades of evaluation experience for infectious disease diagnostic technology, including on-going work for COVID-19 and STI diagnostics.
+Our CIDID team has decades of evaluation experience for infectious disease diagnostic technology, including on-going work for TB and STI diagnostics.
 Our CIDID experts will do a device assessment (performance, usability, readability, size, infrastructure requirements).

 Our long history specializing in sexually transmitted infections has made us one of the foremost authorities in STI diagnostic tests.
 We have published extensively on the evaluation of tests for many STI assays on the market today.